-By the end of the course, the student will be able to: 1. learn about the general principles of computer architecture 2. learn about the working of a simple embedded system and embedded system applications 3. learn the hardware aspects of embedded systems 4. understand the sensors, ADCs and actuators used in embedded systems 5. understand the real world examples of embedded systems
+By the end of the course, the student will be able to: 1.
+Acquire knowledge about the general principles of computer architecture.
+2. Acquire working of a simple embedded system and its applications 3.
+Acquire knowledge of the hardware aspects of embedded systems 4.
+Analyze functionality of the sensors, ADCs and actuators used in embedded systems 5.
+Analyze the real time examples of embedded systems